 Barbados Secret Beaches

 We’ve found the best beaches in Barbados, to visit at your leisure, away from the crowds, the vendors and the sunloungers.
-For real isolation visit the north-east (see video and then story below).
+For real isolation visit the north-east (see Walk a Windswept Beach video).

 You might be joined by a few local families on a Sunday, but on a week day you’ll probably have the place to yourself.
 See the map below for the locations.

 A real beauty this one, and much overlooked.
 Gibbes Beach is a classic west coast strip of sand, but gets little of the traffic of nearby Mullins.
 You might need to bring your own shade for the afternoon session but you can get here by bus and we know where to park.
 More here…